Research output per year

 Research activity per year

 Early modern drama and performance; material culture; food history; history of intoxicants; history of the body; gender studies.
-I am the recipient of a Techne doctoral studentship, funded by the AHRC.
+I was the recipient of a Techne doctoral studentship, funded by the AHRC.

-In 2022, I was a researcher for the BBC History Podcast 'You're Dead to Me', helping to produce shows on a range of topics, including the seventeenth century French opera singer Julie d'Aubigny, and Georgian love and courtship.
+In 2022-3, I was an academic researcher for the BBC History Podcast 'You're Dead to Me', helping to produce shows on a range of topics, including the seventeenth century French opera singer Julie d'Aubigny, and Georgian love and courtship.
 I also completed a placement at The National Archives researching the High Court of Admiralty records, and working on various education, outreach and engagement projects.
+I have worked as an Education Content Creator at The National Archives since 2023.

 Teaching